roman-milk/roman-milk.github.io/cvsn.md

  "This is a big step," she said softly.

  "You said you were mine totally.
 It was up to me.
 Let me get you pregnant.
 Carry my first-born."
-Report_Story #3